When discussing online privacy and VPNs, the topic of WebRTC leaks and vulnerabilities often comes up.

 The WebRTC Vulnerability

-The fundamental vulnerability with WebRTC is that your true IP address can be exposed via STUN requests with Firefox, Chrome, and Opera browsers, even when you are using a VPN.
+The fundamental vulnerability with WebRTC is that your true IP address can be exposed via STUN requests with Firefox, Chrome, Opera and Brave browsers, even when you are using a VPN.

 Daniel Roesler exposed this vulnerability in 2015 on his GitHub page, where he stated: